 Here’s a sample Sherwin-Williams Canvas Tan color palette we put together for you:

-Is Canvas Tan a good exterior paint color?
+Is Canvas Tan a Good Exterior Paint Color?

 With the right color roof, Canvas Tan can be a great exterior paint color.
 It works better on homes that don’t have a lot of brick or stone accents (which often tend to look better with a more golden-beige paint color instead of the lighter creaminess of Canvas Tan).
 Its LRV of 64 means it will reflect a lot of light and can look much lighter in an outdoor environment than you may expect.
 Again, view paper samples on the exterior wall prior to painting.